Used Bmw 3 Series Review and Buying Tips: An Extensive Guide

 - The BMW 3 Series model has six generations dating from 1975 to 2012 onwards.

 - The BMW 3 Series E21 is the company’s entry-level offering.

-- The BMW 3-series model is so popular to the extent that it is accounting for 30% of the BMW's total car sales making it the best selling model.
+- The BMW 3 Series model is so popular to the extent that it is accounting for 30% of BMW's total car sales making it the best selling model.

 One of the most issues with BMW cars is that they depreciate a lot.
-For instance, a 3 year old used BMW 3-series is priced nearly the double price of a 6 year old one.
-Therefore, buyers who want to make considerable savings, would prefer to buy a 6 to 9 year old BMW 3-series.
+For instance, a 3-year-old used BMW 3 Series has priced nearly the double price of a 6 year old one.
+Therefore, buyers who want to make considerable savings would prefer to buy a 6 to 9-year-old BMW 3 Series.
 The important thing here is that they must make sure that they get a used car in excellent or good condition.